ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 Some [Steely Dan](https://en.wikipedia.org/wiki/Steely_Dan) changes, man...
 But some **really** lame drums! :D

-Anyway, like I say, I repeat 32 or 64 bars, import into my DAW for better patches, **then** I practice! :)
+Anyway, like I say, I repeat 24 or 48 bars or more, import into my DAW for better patches, **then** I practice! :)